Thompson-Okanagan Economic Region Workforce Insights

 Employment, Unemployment, and Participation Rate

-The Participation Rate decreased by 1.9 percentage points year-over-year.
+The Participation Rate increased by 5.7 percentage points year-over-year.

 Loading...